ParagDineshGupta/weather-dashboard-app/README.md

 - Retry mechanism with exponential backoff for fetching API data.
 - User's city selection is persisted across sessions using local storage.

+## To Do
+We can temporarily store API responses for each city for some time (30 mins) and minimize API calls on every rerender.

 ## Technologies Used

 - React and Typescript